Final GRID public release published 16 Sep 2021

 We’re excited about this transition, and thankful to Digital Science for providing the GRID seed data to launch ROR and for helping to coordinate registry updates.
 ROR and Digital Science are committed to making the transition as smooth as possible for anyone who may wish to make the switch from GRID to ROR.

-In the future, ROR is planning to migrate to Zenodo.
-The most recent dataset is already available there, and you can use the Zenodo API (which works very similarly to Figshare's API) to download it.
+Recent ROR datasets are in Zenodo.
+You can use the Zenodo API (which works very similarly to Figshare's API) to download them.
 For instructions, see downloading the ROR data dump using the Zenodo API.

 ROR's JSON data structure is identical to GRID, so you should be able to adapt any code that you used to process GRID data in order to process ROR data relatively easily.

-Every ROR ID has a one-to-one match to a GRID ID.
+Every GRID ID that existed as of Sep 2021 has a one-to-one match to a ROR ID.
 In ROR records, you'll find the corresponding GRID ID in

 externals_ids.GRID.all.
 If a given record also contains a non-null value in